 Coursework will test knowledge and understanding of biological facts, principles and the application of biological knowledge through communication of biological information and data.

-Major topic areas include Cells and tissues, Human reproduction, Cardiac system, respiratory system, digestion, homoeostasis and genetics.
+Major topic areas include Cells and tissues, Human reproduction, Cardiac system, respiratory system, digestion, homoeostasis and Infectious diseases.

 Physics